Kell Brook: Brook vs. Jones II, Senchenko

-After the saga with Devon Alexander Jr., Brook took a rematch with Carson Jones in [Kingston upon Hull|Hull] on 13 July 2013.
+After the saga with Devon Alexander Jr., Brook took a rematch with Carson Jones in Hull, England on 13 July 2013.
 Brook took the early rounds of this contest looking far too powerful and quick for the American.
 Brook went on to win by eighth-round TKO to take his record to 30–0.

 It was announced shortly after the rematch with Jones that Brook would next face Vyacheslav Senchenko at the Motorpoint Arena in Sheffield on 26 October 2013.
 Senchenko had recently beaten Ricky Hatton, causing him to retire for good from boxing.
 Brook said he was using this as motivation and wanted to "get revenge" for a British boxing hero and a personal friend within the sport.
 Hatton was ringside for the fight and spoke to Brook in the dressing room just prior to the fight.
 The first and second rounds were very cagey encounters with neither fighter wanting to give too much away, with Brook using his jab more effectively and taking both the rounds.
 In the third Brook knocked his opponent down with a powerful right, forcing Senchenko to take the eight count before continuing.
 Brook started the fourth strongly by out-boxing his Ukrainian opponent, although Senchenko did unsteady Brook for a few seconds before Brook sent Sencheko back to the canvas with another right.
 Referee Shada Murdaugh concluded that Senchenko was in no position to continue and Brook was declared the winner by TKO.

 Brook vs. Porter

 After beating Senchenko, Brook was once again the mandatory challenger for the IBF welterweight title and faced newly crowned champion Shawn Porter on 16 August 2014 at the StubHub Center in Carson, California.
 Porter was the favorite to win and came out aggressively as he pressurised Brook, relying heavily on looping shots.
 Brook kept his composure, however, and showcased his defensive attributes, strength, and clean punching throughout the fight.
 Brook's technical ability took over after the middle rounds as the straight one-two combinations hurt Porter.
-Brook defeated Porter, capturing the title by a MD with scores 114–114, 116–112, and 117–111.
+Brook defeated Porter, capturing the title by an MD with scores 114–114, 116–112, and 117–111.
 Brook landed 158 of his 441 punches (36%), mostly jabs.
 Porter threw 308 more power punches, in total landing 156 of 626 thrown (25%).
 Porter felt as though he won the fight, "I thought that I was effective with my attack, but he was ready.
 I'm not giving any excuses.
 I want the rematch.
 I'll find him where he's at, and I'll take it from him."
 Brook claimed he wanted an all-British showdown with Amir Khan.
 The fight did not generate as many viewers as expected, an average of 661,000 viewers on Showtime.
 The whole card averaged just 514,000 viewers.